-Hypocrite: In the semi-finals Mel B told The Amazing Red Panda she doesn't like her performance since she's seen her do it it before.
-Yet, she used her Wildcard on Tone the Chiefrocca, the aspiring one-hit wonder artist who sings the same song every time he comes on.
+Hypocrite: In the semi-finals of Season 8, Mel B told The Amazing Red Panda she doesn't like her performance since she's seen her do it it before.
+Yet she used her Wildcard pick on Tone the Chiefrocca, the aspiring one-hit wonder artist who sings the same song every time he comes on.

 Incendiary Exponent: A common tactic among acts.
 For example in Season 6, Sandou Trio Russian Bar added it to a bed of nails, and Summerwind Skippers added it to a long jump rope.

 Iwo Jima Pose: Utilized by dance group Silhouette in their Season 6 "Thank You America" performance.

 Jerkass: Piers runs on Brutal Honesty, but often crosses into just plain mean.
 He also has a tendency to act, and sometimes outright say, that Sharon's and Howie's opinions are wrong, solely because they conflict with his.
 For example, in Season 6 Lys Agnes's performance got a lukewarm reception from Howie and Sharon.
 Then came time for Piers:

 Howie began to slip into this during the same season with his antagonism of Piers.
 Just because the guy's mean doesn't mean you need to spray him with water from a squirt bottle or blow an air horn to drown him out.